l0rd/kata-cde/README.md

-# Running privileges Eclipse Che CDEs on Kubernetes using Kata Containers
+# Running secured and privileged CDEs on Kubernetes using Kata Containers

 This repository contains the necessary files to run **secured** privileged Cloud Development Environments on Kubernetes using Kata Containers.